+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required

+SUBJECT

 Ridership Forecasting

+DESCRIPTION:

 This program area involves development of ridership and revenue forecasts, as well as development and updating of forecasting models, in support of major capital projects, transit service planning, major service initiatives, and various other efforts.
 Much of the work is undertaken to comply with Federal Transit Administration (FTA) requirements and guidelines regarding preparation of travel demand forecasts for use in seeking FTA funding.
 In addition, this program provides support for MPO travel and air quality model development and training, Census, demographic and other travel data preparation and analyses, and other forecasting work.
 A continued focus of this work is to complete travel demand forecasts for regional transportation plans, as required for FTA's and NJ TRANSIT's longer term planning.
 Also, NJ TRANSIT will focus on short term travel demand on segments of its system or in areas of interest.

+SCHEDULE:

-Analyses, data and reports as required.
+Ongoing, as required.

+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required

+SUBJECT:

-Stations, Access & Site Planning
+Stations, Access, Parking and Site Planning

+DESCRIPTION:

-This program focuses on planning for transit facility improvements and needs, and prioritization for future capital investment, including specialized facility design, holistic and comprehensive access to transit, and potential ADA station improvements.
-It includes analysis related to existing physical conditions of stations and facilities, access to transit facilities including bicycle, pedestrian, and other micro-mobility applications, and parking issues including parking lot inventories, parking management and accommodating projected growth.
+This program focuses on planning for transit facility improvements and needs, and prioritization for future capital investment, including specialized facility design, access to transit, and potential ADA station improvements.
+It includes analysis related to existing physical conditions of stations and facilities, access to transit facilities including bicycle, pedestrian, and other micro-mobility, and parking issues including parking lot inventories, parking management and accommodating projected growth.
 Within this program, NJ TRANSIT broadly monitors station access by all modes as well as parking needs, and formulates proposed actions and projects to address those needs.

+SCHEDULE:

+Ongoing, as required.

+PRODUCT:

+Work products may include reports, plans, analyses, data, drawings, renderings, and other products and services, as required.

+SUBJECT:

 Trans-Hudson Planning

+DESCRIPTION:

 NJ TRANSIT maintains this program area to focus on trans-Hudson planning.
 New York City is a regional and national center of economic activity and strongly drives travel demand and commutation patterns in northern New Jersey.
 The Trans-Hudson planning focus includes the study of major system investments to support a variety of trans-Hudson travel modes including commuter rail, rapid transit, bus and ferry.
 In some efforts, NJ TRANSIT serves as the lead agency advancing studies and projects.
 In other cases, NJ TRANSIT works with other regional agencies, providing staff and other planning resources.
-Representative Trans-Hudson planning projects include the Hudson Tunnel Project, Penn Station Expansion, Portal North Bridge, Hoboken Terminal and the future capacity expansion of the Port Authority Bus Terminal.
+Representative Trans-Hudson planning projects include the Hudson Tunnel Project, Portal North Bridge, Hoboken Terminal, the PATH extension to Newark Liberty International Airport and the future capacity expansion of the Port Authority Bus Terminal.
 Under this program, additional elements of capital investment in the Northeast Corridor will likely be pursued by NJ TRANSIT in coordination with Amtrak, the Federal Railroad Administration and other regional agencies.

+SCHEDULE:

+Ongoing, as required.